Employer Referral to Apprentice Program

 - Applicants must meet the minimum requirements:

 - At least 17 years of age

 - (1) High School diploma, GED or minimum 10th grade education or higher, (2) completed a General Educational Development (GED) Program or high school equivalency program, or (3) completion od an educational equivalency exam establishing an educational aptitude sufficient to comprehend the Apprentice Program's Curriculum (as determined by the Fund)

 - Physically able to perform the work of the trade

-- Have a reading, writing, understanding and communicating ability in English as would enable the applicant to perform the tasks of the Construction Craft Laborer in a safe manner and would allow the applicant to comprehend the subject matter taught in English only, in related instruction. (i.e. Google Translate or similar)
+- Have a reading, writing, understanding and communicating ability that would enable the applicant to perform the tasks of the Construction Craft Laborer in a safe manner and would allow the applicant to comprehend the subject matter taught in English only, in related instruction. (i.e. Google Translate or similar)

-- Applicants must present the following documents to the Fund at their scheduled appointment time as part of the indenture process:
+- Applicants must present the following documents to the Fund at their scheduled appointment time as part of the Onboarding process:

 - Social Security Card

-- Successful applicants indentured into the Program may, in some cases, begin their first week of training the week following their indentured date.
+- Successful applicants onboarded into the Program may, in some cases, begin their first week of training the week following their indentured date.

-- Once the indenture process is completed, the applicant is now eligible to work.
+- Once the onboarding process is completed, the applicant is now eligible to work.

 - The Sponsoring Employer shall maintain employment-related records of applicants and apprentices as required by law.

 - Available apprentices can be requested by contacting the Local Union office that has jurisdiction over the job site.
 If you are unable to obtain an apprentice from the Local Union office, contact the Director of Apprenticeship at 630-653-0006.

 - Immediately after acceptance into the Program through the indenture process, an apprentice can be put to work at 60% of the journeyworker rate.
 Once the indenture process is complete, the apprentice will be registered with the Department of Labor.